 Walking through the complex today while admiring the many visitors dressed in traditional clothing, one wouldn’t guess the place’s violent history.

 If you enjoy military history, there is a changing of the guard ceremony; it happens several times a day, at pre-determined hours – you should time your visit accordingly.
-But if you have the chance, nothing beats visiting Gyeongbok (and the other Seoul palaces and Buchan Hanok village) while dressed in traditional hanbok.
+But if you have the chance, nothing beats visiting Gyeongbok (the other Seoul palaces and Buchan Hanok village) while dressed in traditional hanbok.

 Admission Fees